-From Dudhia you can go to the Panighata village located right across river Balason.
+From Dudhia you can go to the Panighata village located right across the river Balason.
 The forest department bungalow at Panighata on top of a small hillock is now mostly deserted.
 But the ground in front of the garden is a good viewpoint from where a large area of the Terai plain is visible.
 The ground is also used by city adventurers during the winter months for camping.
-Lohagadh is few kilometers further from Panighata.
-The place is on the Indo Nepal border.
-You can easily see Nepali village of Salakpur across the river mechi from here.
+Lohagadh is a few kilometres further from Panighata.
+The place is on the Indo-Nepal border.
+You can easily see the Nepali village of Salakpur across the river Mechi from here.

 Another nice tourist spot around Dudhia is Bunkulung.
 This is a small village on the banks of river Balasun.
 Bunkulung can be reached from Dudhai.
-As you start climbing the hills after crossing the Balasun river from Dudhia, about a kilometer away on a turn there is a diversion to the right.
+As you start climbing the hills after crossing the Balasun river from Dudhia, about a kilometre away on a turn there is a diversion to the right.
 If you take the right diversion, Bunkulung would be just 4 km away.
 The small picturesque village has a homestay where basic amenities are available.
 You can ask the owner to arrange for organic vegetables and cook them yourself.
-The road from Bunkulung may be continued further to cross Balasun and take a different and less travel route to Kurseong through Ambootia tea estate.
+The road from Bunkulung may be continued further to cross Balasun and take a different and less travelled route to Kurseong through Ambootia tea estate.
 The road connects to the more famous Pankhabari road.
 Confirm with locals before venturing into the route as the road sometimes remain closed due to landslide or other reasons.